 A website address is made up of two components.
 The first is the domain name, a unique element that connects your online address to your brand’s name and goals.
 The other one is the domain name extension, which reflects the type of website and its purpose.
-While many believe that understanding what is a domain name comes down to what's between the two dots of a URL, the few letters after the second dot play a much bigger role in determining the credibility of your site and how it aligns with your brand.
+While many believe that understanding what is a domain name comes down to what's between the two dots of a URL, the few letters after the second dot play a much bigger role in determining the credibility, reputation and visibility of your site and how it aligns with your brand.

 What does .com mean?